-Juicy and flavorful, these grilled homemade lamb burgers are not just delicious, but also very easy to make.
+Juicy and flavorful, these grilled lamb burgers are not just delicious but also very easy to make.

 For the sauce:

 For the burgers: